 Summary information on quality is available in the Sources chapter of this publication.
-More details are provided in quality reports for individual topics, available at www.forestresearch.gov.uk/tools-and-resources/statistics/about-ourstatistics/
+More details are provided in quality reports for individual topics, available from our Quality of Official Statistics web page.

 National Statistics Status

 National Statistics status means that our statistics meet the highest standards of trustworthiness, quality and public value, and it is our responsibility to maintain compliance with these standards.